 - The Herculoids episode "Ruler of the Reptons".
 The Reptons put a crown on Tarra to mind-control her into being their queen.

-- An episode of Codename: Kids Next Door had the "Yes-Dear 6000" (better known as the Boyfriend Helmet) a mind-control helmet that is mass-marketed towards girls as a way of controlling their boyfriends.
+- An episode has the "Yes-Dear 6000" (better known as the Boyfriend Helmet) a mind-control helmet that is mass-marketed towards girls as a way of controlling their boyfriends.
 More frighteningly, the effect becomes permanent as the helmet fuses with the victim.
 Lizzie puts one on Numbuh One, who is forced to take her on a fancy date, until eventually the insane prices make him angry enough to break free.

 - Kim Possible has Dr. Drakken controlling Shego and Kim with computer chips attached to their forehead.